Greeting like a Brazilian — Impress Your Friends with these Authentic Greetings in Portuguese

 2. Bom dia!

-Although being composed by the words for “good” and “day”, bom dia actually means good morning.
+Although being composed of the words “good” and “day”, bom dia actually means good morning.
 You should use it from whatever time you wake up in the morning up to 11:59 am.

 The pronunciation of this expression may pose some problems to native English speakers or to speakers of those languages where nasal vowels don’t exist.